Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] a pointer to the master branch
 - [x] a pointer to the most recent commit in the currently checked-out branch
 - [ ] a pointer to where the repository is stored in memory

+#### Q119.
+After staging changes to several files, you realize the changes to the confin.properties file are incorrect, and need to be removed from the stage and working directory.
+What command can you use to remove the staged changes to the file?

+- [ ] git reset HEAD^ -- config.properties
+- [x] git rm config.properties
+- [ ] git rf config.properties
+- [ ] git checkout HEAD -- config.properties